dobson980/SimplyWeather/README.md

 # SimplyWeather

-This app and all its assets were built from the ground up by myself.
+I built this app and all its assets from the ground up.

 ![SCREENSHOT](SimplyWeather.gif)

 Features:<br />
-Long Press to Refresh Data<br />
+Long Press to refresh data<br />
 Swipe left to change location<br />
+Data autorefreshes when app is brought into foreground<br />
 Utilizes: https://www.wunderground.com/weather/api<br />

 City Search Examples:<br />